aws/aws-encryption-sdk-c/README.md

 Follow [these instructions](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup-windows.html#setup-windows-from-source), using `-DCMAKE_TOOLCHAIN_FILE` as described in the vcpkg setup instructions.
 Add `-DBUILD_SHARED_LIBS=ON` for shared libraries or `-DBUILD_SHARED_LIBS=OFF` for static libraries.

 Now, build and install the AWS Encryption SDK for C. Be sure to update `-DCMAKE_TOOLCHAIN_FILE` in the commands below.
-Change `-DBUILD_SHARED_LIBS=ON` to `OFF` if building static libraries.

 Update `-DCMAKE_PREFIX_PATH` to the location of your AWS SDK for C++ and aws-c-common installations.